GaneshP76/Reinforcement-Learning-Chess-Engine/README.md

 - **Hardware-aware config** prepares data directories, estimates runtime, and adjusts batch sizes automatically.
 - **Continuous resource tracking** prevents crashes by monitoring RAM, GPU, and disk.
 - **Safe checkpointing** ensures long runs survive interruptions, with stale files purged automatically.

 ---

+## 🧠 Deep Learning Backbone
+At the core, this project is a **deep reinforcement learning system** powered by **Deep Q-Networks (DQN)** and extended with:
+- **Residual blocks** for stable deep architectures.
+- **Multi-head attention** to capture global chessboard context.
+- **Joint policy & value heads** to balance move selection with long-term game outcomes.

+This deep learning foundation allows the agent to not only approximate raw move values but also to generalize across diverse game states and playstyles.

+---